 Meaning

-“The first holy truth in God 101 is that men and women of true faith have always had to accept the mystery of God’s identity and love and ways.
-I hate that, but it’s the truth.” presents a viewpoint centered on love.
-It implies that love often grows out of simple everyday moments and encourages us to remember that small gestures build affection.
+In the quote “The first holy truth in God 101 is that men and women of true faith have always had to accept the mystery of God’s identity and love and ways.
+I hate that, but it’s the truth.,” the emphasis is on love.
+It highlights the thought that love often grows out of simple everyday moments while implying that small gestures build affection.

 Theme